NoMultiply/edge2vec/readme.md

 ```bash
 python3 edge2vec.py -i INPUT -m MODEL -n NUM -s SAMPLE
 ```
-, where the parameters is explained as follows:
+, where the parameters are:
 ```
 -i: path to the input graph file (in "edge list" format)
 -m: the output directory of model files